MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 ### Minimize the number of query columns

 By default, when you use Power Query to load a Dataverse table, it retrieves all rows and all columns.
-In the case of the system user table, it could contain more than 1,000 columns.
+When you query a system user table, it could contain more than 1,000 columns.
 The columns in the metadata include relationships to other entities and lookups to option labels, so the total number of columns grows with the complexity of the Dataverse table.

 Attempting to retrieve data from all columns is an anti-pattern.
 It often results in performance bottlenecks during data refresh, and it can cause the Dataverse connector to fail when the data volume exceeds 80 MB.